Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

 The overall mass--radius evolution since $z=8$ has been measured using JWST within the CEERS field \citep{Ormerod2024}.
 For a fixed stellar mass, they parameterize:

 which implies $\rho(z) \propto (1+z)^{2.1}$ when averaged over galaxy effective radii.
 The effective radii of the galaxies in this study range from a typical $3$~kpc at $z=0$ to $\leq 1$~kpc at $z=7$.
-Studies have also restricted to the central regions of quiescent galaxies, which are the hosts of most optically-selected TDEs.
-It is found that the central kpc of quiescent galaxies up to $z\sim 3$ have a more modest scaling in density of $\rho_{1 \rm kpc}(z) \propto (1+z)^{0.9}$ \citep{Damjanov2011, Barro2017}.
+Studies have also focused on to the central regions of quiescent galaxies, which host most optically-selected TDEs.
+It is found that the central kiloparsec of quiescent galaxies up to $z\sim 3$ exhibits a more modest scaling in density of $\rho_{1 \rm kpc}(z) \propto (1+z)^{0.9}$ \citep{Damjanov2011, Barro2017}.
 Observations of very high redshift quiescent galaxies show high densities at smaller scales, such as RUBIES-EGS-QG-1 \citep{deGraaff2025} and GS-9209 \citep{Carnall2023}, which have densities $\rho = 7.1\times 10^{10}~M_{\odot}~ \rm{kpc}^{-3}$ within $0.55$~kpc and $\rho = 4.9 \times 10^{11}~M_{\odot}~ \rm{kpc}^{-3}$ within $0.2$~kpc respectively. \citet{Baggen2023} has found central densities as high as $\rho = 10^{12}~M_{\odot}~ \rm{kpc}^{-3}$ which are high compared to the local universe, but comparable to the densest compact quiescent galaxies (``red nuggets'') at cosmic noon \citep[e.g. ][]{Bezanson2009}.

 We compare the densities of the aforementioned high-redshift quiescent galaxies to the densities predicted by observed mass-scaling relations in Figure \ref{fig:density}.
-We find that, while the HST-derived \citep{Barro2017} density-redshift relations are only calculated up to $z=3$, the extrapolation of the relation for star-forming galaxies up to $z=6$ largely agrees with observations in CEERS with JWST \citep{Ormerod2024}.
-Furthermore, the extrapolation of density within effective radius $R_e$ for quiescent galaxies accurately models the few high-redshift quiescent systems observed.
+We find that, while the HST-derived \citep{Barro2017} density-redshift relations are only calculated up to $z=3$, extrapolating the relation for star-forming galaxies to $z=6$ yields broad agreement with observations from CEERS obtained with JWST \citep{Ormerod2024}.
+Furthermore, the extrapolation of density within effective radius $R_e$ for quiescent galaxies accurately reproduces the few high-redshift quiescent systems observed.
 Therefore, we assume that the evolution of the central density within 1~kpc can also be extrapolated to $z=6$.
-This implies that while the galaxies themselves are increasingly compact with redshift, their cores grow a modest amount beyond $z\sim 2$, which is consistent with observations.
-We therefore adopt $\rho_{\rm central}\propto (1+z)^{0.9}$ as our evolution of nuclear stellar density with redshift.
-We note that this is likely a conservative estimate but treat it as a proxy for the general evolution of galaxy centers.
+Therefore, we adopt the observed evolution of stellar density within the central $1$~kpc as a phenomenological proxy for the redshift evolution of nuclear stellar densities relevant to TDE production.
+This implies that while galaxies become increasingly compact with redshift, the resolved stellar densities of their inner regions would also increase modestly beyond $z\sim2$, consistent with current observations.
+We parameterize this trend as